FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 - Molecular Weight: 176.12 g/mol

 - Functional Groups and Structure–Odor Relevance: Ascorbic acid is characterized by its enediol structure, which is crucial for its antioxidant properties.
-It does not have a significant odor but is known for its sour taste, which is relevant in flavor applications.
+It does not have a significant odor but is known for its sour taste, contributing to its use in flavor applications.

 Citation hooks: FlavScents; PubChem; FEMA